 Health insurance is a product that covers your medical expenses if you get sick or injured.
 Health insurance also covers preventive care, such as doctors visits and tests before you get sick.
-Health insurance is offered on the exchange through the Affordable Care Act (ACA).
-Insurance carriers can also offer short term plans privately off the exchange.
+Health insurance is offered on the exchange through the Affordable Care Act (ACA) and also off the exchange through short-term plans.
 Health insurance doesn’t always cover 100% of your costs.
 In fact, it’s designed to share costs with you up until a certain point, called the out-of-pocket limit.
 After you hit the out-of-pocket limit, health insurance will pay 100% of your health care costs.
 There are a few ways that health insurance companies might share costs with you, and they make up major features of your health insurance plan that you need to be aware of: your deductible, co-payment, co-insurance, and your out-of-pocket limit.

 Enrollment Period - The Open Enrollment period for plan year 2021 is November 1, 2020 through December 15, 2020.